huggingface/blog/kv_cache_quantization.md

 # Acknowledgment

-Special thanks to [Younes](https://huggingface.co/ybelkada) and [Marc](https://huggingface.co/marcsun13) for help and valuable advice in quantization.
+Special thanks to [Younes](https://huggingface.co/ybelkada) and [Marc](https://huggingface.co/marcsun13) for their assistance and advice on quantization techniques.
+Their expertise greatly contributed to the development of this feature.

-Finally, we would like to thank [Joao](https://github.com/pcuenca) for his help with
+Additionally, I would like to thank [Joao](https://github.com/pcuenca) for his invaluable support.

 # Further Resources